mikirov/Elsys-Thesis-Work-2019-2020/README.md

-# Brawler arena shooter Game with implemented Reinfocement learning Artificial Intelligence
+# Brawler Arena Shooter Game with implemented Reinfocement Learning Artificial Intelligence

 This projet implements and compares both Reinforcement learning AI and conventional Behavior Tree AI on top of a 3D multiplayer brawler arena shooter game.